Our nationwide network of members work in community mental health and addiction wellbeing services from the far north to the deep south.

 Providing community-based mental health support services in West Auckland since 1988.

 A community based, peer support service organisation for mental health consumers who live in Hawkes Bay.

 A passionate software company that is committed to enriching the performance of customers through smart information systems.

 A family of ten charitable entities all linked by a common dream.

 Providing a community-based residential rehabilitation service for people with mental health issues.

-A Dunedin-based supported employment agency assisting people with disabilities to secure and maintain real, paid jobs in the Otago workforce.
+Dunedin based, supported employment agency assisting those with Mental Illness to secure and maintain real mainstream employment within the Otago Region.